 12 Adventures You Have to Take With Your Dog This Spring

 Spring is here, and that means it’s time to get out of the house and take in all the life bursting forth from the ground.
 These outdoor explorations not only allow you to see your city in a whole new light right alongside your dog, they’ll also let your furry best friend burn off all that spring energy he's enjoying, thanks to nutrient-dense Nature’s Recipe® dog food.
 Maybe you two will even begin training in a new activity together -- whether it’s jumping, retrieving, or... dancing?
-Read on to see the ways you and your dog are going to make this season into the adventure it’s meant to be.
+Read on to see the ways you and your dog are going to make this season into the adventure it’s meant to be, safely, of course.

 Think your dog is the best pup in the world?
 Well don’t settle for being big dog in a small pond -- take your friend to the World Dog Expo on June 9 and 10.
 This event is open to everyone and every dog -- take a look around, get inspired by some of the skill competitions, and even pick up some tips from professional trainers and classes.
 Who knows -- maybe with a little inspiration and practice, your dog could be eliciting the crowd’s “ooohs” and “awwws” on stage next year.